- Application Process

 E. DETERMINATION OF ACADEMIC PROGRESS (COMPLETION/Pace RATE)

-In order to be making satisfactory progress you must complete at least 67% of all units attempted in the SDCCD and all transfer units accepted by the SDCCD:
+In order to be making satisfactory progress you must complete at least 67% of all units attempted within the SDCCD colleges.
+For example: (30 units completed/42 units attempted = 71.42%).

 - Units completed are "A" through "D" grades, or "P" passing with credit.